 By Thomas M. Shenk

-By definition, “in conflict” is a feeling state in which one feels anxious, a combination of fear or anger.
+By definition, “in conflict” is a feeling state in which one feels anxious, a combination of fear and anger.
 When the state lingers, the situation worsens and the cost to the company skyrockets.
-The increased dress, the lost productivity, the damage to others sucked into the conflict, the missed business opportunities, or all avoidable if the conflict should be escalated.
+The increased stress, the lost productivity, the damage to others sucked into the conflict, the missed business opportunities, are all avoidable if the conflict should be escalated.

-Consequently, organizations must have a stated policy or system which allows chronic tension or lingering conflicts to be resolved people must always have a way to go within the system.
-An organization must deplore a passive approach to unresolved tension an must visibly value a system to escalate the conflict.
+Consequently, organizations must have a stated policy or system which allows chronic tension or lingering conflicts to be resolved.
+People must always have a way to go within the system.
+An organization must deploy a passive approach to unresolved tension an must visibly value a system to escalate the conflict.